endoze/cookbook-gitlabhq/README.md

-gitlabhq Cookbook
+GitLabHQ Cookbook
 =================
 This cookbook installs and configures GitLab.
-It also installs and configures GitLab CI.

 Requirements